 Sometimes we can convince ourselves that the causes of our digestive issues are more complicated than it really is.
 We read all sorts of contradicting information which tells us we may have a food intolerance, to cut out x, y and z, to get this tested or that tested and it can leave us feeling overwhelmed and paralysed.

 We choose to tolerate our unpleasant symptoms because we simply don’t know where to begin with turning our health around and doing nothing is easier than wading through the mass of information that might not even work in the first place.

 I hear you.

-This is the easiest and most powerful point to begin with because thorough chewing can be a total game-changer and it’s something that is practised enough.
+This is the easiest and most powerful point to begin with because thorough chewing can be a total game-changer, and it’s something that isn’t practised enough.
 Our meals tend to be rushed, more and more we eat on the run, while watching TV, working at our desks or scrolling through social media and this multi-tasking can cause us to chew less and over-eat more.

-Some easy tips to implement to slow down your pace of eating (and increase your enjoyment and satisfaction of eating).
+Some easy tips to implement to slow down your pace of eating (and increase your enjoyment and satisfaction of eating) are as follows:

 Put your knife and fork down between each bite.

 Try not to load up your fork or spoon with another mouthful until you have completely finished chewing the swallowing the previous one.